 By posting a third-party administrator surety bond in Illinois, principals (third-party administrators) pledge to comply with all provisions of Section 511.104 of the Illinois Insurance Code.
 Under this code, principals must:

 - identify, to the Director, any ownership interest or affiliation of any plan sponsor or insurer

 - provide services as an administrator pursuant to the written agreement (with the plan sponsor or insurer)

-- maintain all written agreements with plan sponsors or insurers in his or her principal place of business for at least 5 years
+- maintain all written agreements with plan sponsors or insurers in their principal place of business for at least five years

 - provide the names and addresses of insurers and plan sponsors to the Director